 For additional information, click on the links below:

 Another asset to the Greenville education community is Pitt Community College.
 With a main campus in Winterville and a satellite campus in Greenville, PCC offers technical skill training, a two-year college transfer degree, a two-year technical degree, a one-year vocation program, a short-term certificate program, and a continuing education program.
-PCC had a 2016-2017 enrollment of more than 23,000 students.
+PCC has a total enrollment of more than 23,000 students.

+Located in Greenville, Vidant Medical Center is the heart of the Vidant Health System.
+Vidant Medical Center serves as the teaching hospital for the Brody School of Medicine at East Carolina University and is a tertiary care referral center.
 Vidant Health is one of the largest health systems in North Carolina.
-It consists of eight (8) hospitals serving 29 counties and 1.4 million people in eastern North Carolina and provides comprehensive, leading-edge services that cover every aspect of health care.
+Vidant's system of care includes 1,708 beds across (9) hospitals, serving 29 counties and 1.4 million people.
 Vidant Health (12,224 employees) includes Vidant Medical Center, community hospitals, physician practices and partners that join in improving the health and well-being of eastern North Carolina.